Aspect-404/Aspect401_-Kitbot/README.md

 - Usernames of all players who join or leave 0b0t.org. [^2]
 > This is also sent to chat bridges, and upon leave it will remove afk status, additionally shown in `/server` Discord command.
 - UUIDs of players who run in-game commands. [^3]
-> This is collected for analytics to avoid command spam and monitor how many times a player has used the bot, publicly able to be seen using `!count [username]` command.
+> This is collected for analytics to avoid command spam and monitor how many times a player has used the bot, publicly able to be seen using `?count [username]` command.
 - The names and quantity of kits you request. [^4]
 > Used to check stock of kits and how often players use different kits, for community feedback on best kits and changes to be made, does not store the player who requests kits.
 - Deleted messages in the [official server](https://discord.gg/24NrjJZm4A). [^5]